 College of Nursing

-The mission and vision are effected through the Strategic Goals of the School of Nursing which include increasing research and scholarly productivity as well as developing innovative service opportunities for students and faculty to improve the health of rural and diverse populations.
+The mission and vision are effected through the Strategic Goals of the College of Nursing which include increasing research and scholarly productivity as well as developing innovative service opportunities for students and faculty to improve the health of rural and diverse populations.

-The School of Nursing Mission is to prepare exemplary nurse leaders who integrate education, service and research to enhance the quality of life for diverse and rural populations.
+The College of Nursing Mission is to prepare exemplary nurse leaders who integrate education, service and research to enhance the quality of life for diverse and rural populations.

-The faculty in the School of Nursing subscribe to a common philosophy about human beings, nursing, and nursing education that encompasses both the undergraduate and graduate programs.
+The faculty in the College of Nursing subscribe to a common philosophy about human beings, nursing, and nursing education that encompasses both the undergraduate and graduate programs.
 Faculty strives to be leaders and visionaries in their roles as nurse educators, consumers and advocates for consumers of health care, and health professionals.

 Humans are dynamic, holistic, and multidimensional.
 They have intrinsic worth and needs which are uniquely experienced and expressed within the totality of their environment.
 The manner in which those needs are met influences the individual, family, and community growth and development through the life cycle.
 Humans have the right and the responsibility for their health and welfare.
 Moreover, they have the right to access basic services for health promotion, disease prevention, and treatment of acute or chronic illness.
 To this end, the faculty recognizes their social and professional responsibility to sanction access for health care through educational, leadership, political, and public service activities.

 Education is a community responsibility shared by recipients and providers of health care, students, and faculty.
 Faculty is committed to creativity in the learning process and continuous quality improvement in curriculum and program development.
 Faculty facilitates the educative process, promote an environment for effective application of knowledge integration, stimulate critical thinking, and professionalism.
 Learning is a lifelong process.
 Students are active participants in their education and are accountable for developing personal and professional knowledge.